joeblew99/printing/README.md

 Flutter
 - Choose Printer before PDF output.
-	- Is the wrong way around currently.
+	- Is the wrong way around currently it seems.
-- Parametrics of Flutter Widgets
+- Parametrics for Flutter Widgets
 	- When you make a flutter widget you have to provide the PDF Rendering for that Widget.
 The Standard Flutter Rendering tree is then used for Screen and Printing - its nice.
 	- But Layout needs work.
 Orientation and Sizes, just like we have different Screen sizes, we have different Paper sizes.
+- Make examples
+	- Test it out.

-Desktop
+Desktop Integration

 - Use Google Cloud Connector lib.
 	- https://github.com/google/cloud-print-connector